Apple Collage

 We enjoyed watching how the colours from the old felt tip pens used in this craft spread, and the resultant picture is very pretty.
 Make sure you use a good thick paper though, or the result might be disappointing.

-These pretty glittery fruits will make a welcome display when autumn comes, and could even be used on the Christmas tree!
+These pretty glittery fruits will make a welcome display when autumn comes, and could even be hung on the Christmas tree!

 These stunning leaves can be adapted for any season - and depending on the age of the children you can cut out the leaves for them or leave the whole project up to them.